Van Impaled By Guardrail, Police Say Driver Was Texting

 The driver’s name has not been released.
 State Police said he’s 37-years old and from Bourne.
 There are no charges at this point in the investigation, but citations are pending, police said.

-The West Barnstable fire chief told WBZ-TV it’s unusual to see a guardrail impale a vehicle like this these days.
+Chief Maruca told WBZ-TV it’s unusual to see a guardrail impale a vehicle like this these days.
 He said it happened more frequently 30 or 40 years ago with older model guardrails.

+“I think the design is such that they’re angled and they have crushable ends and so they really shouldn’t be impaling a vehicle the way this one did,” Chief Maruca said.

 Firefighters had to cut the rail with a rotary saw to remove it from the van.